What Is the Purpose of Mulch?

 • Around pathways.

-Organic mulch helps retain moisture and nutrients in the soil, preventing soil erosion and improving plant growth.
+Organic mulch helps retain soil moisture and nutrients, preventing soil erosion and improving plant growth.
 However, it is important to consider the type of organic mulch and its potential impact on soil nutrient levels, as well as its routine replacement to prevent weed growth and maintain its effectiveness.

 Inorganic Mulch